dkswndud1992/portfolio/blueprint.md

 *   **Color Palette:** A balanced and professional color scheme is used throughout the application.
 *   **Typography:** Clear and readable fonts are used to ensure a good reading experience.
 *   **Layout:** A responsive single-page layout that works well on all devices.
 The navigation is intuitive, guiding users through the different sections of the portfolio.
-*   **Imagery:** High-quality, relevant images from Unsplash are used for each project to provide visual context and enhance the overall aesthetic.
+*   **Imagery:** High-quality, relevant images from official project sites and repositories are used for each project to provide visual context and enhance the overall aesthetic.

 ## Implemented Features